Presbyterian Church in America: Marriage

 The PCA is against divorce, except in cases of adultery or abandonment (desertion).

 The PCA takes the following position on homosexuality: "Homosexual practice is sin.
 The Bible teaches that all particular sins flow from our rebellious disposition of heart.
 Just as with any other sin, the PCA deals with people in a pastoral way, seeking to transform their lifestyle through the power of the gospel as applied by the Holy Spirit.
 Hence, in condemning homosexual practice we claim no self-righteousness, but recognize that any and all sin is equally heinous in the sight of a holy God."
 The PCA officially opposes same-sex marriage.
-However, according to the Pew Forum study conducted in 2014, about 50% of the members believe that homosexuality should be accepted and 40% same-sex marriage.
 Roy Taylor, Stated Clerk of the General Assembly of the PCA, has said that the PCA "believes that, from creation, God ordained the marriage covenant to be a bond between one man and one woman" and that "divinely sanctioned standard for sexual activity is fidelity within a marriage between one man and one woman or chastity outside of such a marriage.
 Throughout history, there has often been a conflict between the unchanging standards of biblical ethics that the Church seeks to maintain and the changing social practices of the culture."
 In 2020, the PCA's Committee Report on Human Sexuality concluded that it is generally unwise for Christians to identify themselves as gay Christian even if they abstain from homosexual activities due to homoerotic desires being sinful in nature.
 Furthermore, the PCA officially affirmed the Nashville Statement at their annual General Assembly in 2019.

 However, the denomination has had mixed statements concerning the ordination of celibate or non-practicing gay men.
 A 1977 statement of the General Assembly had restricted from ministry only "practicing homosexuals"—as opposed to non-practicing.
 That precedent has since been called into question.
 Between 2018 and 2021, denominational conservatives lobbied for a series of investigations and a judicial case against celibate PCA pastor Greg Johnson on account of his 2019 admission in Christianity Today that, as a gay atheist who converted to Christianity in college, his sexual orientation had nevertheless never changed.
-Critics sought Johnson's removal for identifying as a gay or same-sex attracted man and for arguing against Sexual orientation change efforts as ineffective.
+Critics sought Johnson's removal for identifying as a gay or same-sex attracted man and for arguing against sexual orientation change efforts as ineffective.
 Johnson requested investigation by his regional presbytery, which exonerated him in 2019 and again in 2020.
 In 2020, Johnson's exoneration was appealed to the denomination's Standing Judicial Commission.
 On October 22, 2021, that denominational court ruled in Johnson's favor by a vote of 16 to 7.
 While Johnson has stated that he has never been sexually active, significant opposition to Johnson's openness about his sexual orientation led the denomination's General Assembly in 2021 to propose changes to its constitution to prevent other celibate nonstraight people from ordination to ministry in the PCA.